Zero. Zip. Zilch.File online for free

-Save time traveling to the post office and worrying about pesky late fees by paying your taxes with a credit or debit card -- it's fast and convenient.
-When you have your taxes prepared by H&R Block, you can pay your federal tax at a participating H&R Block office with any Mastercard®, Visa®, American Express® or Discover® credit or debit card with low convenience fees.
-The convenience fee for paying your federal tax amount with a debit card is a low fixed fee of only $2.58 per transaction.
+Save time traveling to the post office and worrying about pesky late fees by paying your taxes online with a credit or debit card -- it's fast and convenient.
+When you have your taxes prepared with H&R Block, you can pay your federal tax through our authorized third-party provider with any Mastercard®, Visa®, American Express® or Discover® credit or debit card with low convenience fees.
+A convenience fee of 2.49% (minimum $2.59) will be charged for this service.

-If you've already filed your tax return (Form 1040 and many other form types) and want to pay taxes online, visit the tax payment site.
+If you've already filed your tax return (Form 1040 and many other form types) and want to make an online tax payment, visit our authorized third-party provider, Pay1040.